-Ammonites, Belemnites and reptile remains can be found in the Boulder Clay, along with many erratic rocks full of shells.
-The foreshore sometimes yields fossil wood, fossil seeds and bone from the forest bed during times of scouring.
+Ammonites, belemnites and reptile remains can all be found in the boulder clay, along with many erratic rocks full of shells.
+The foreshore sometimes yields fossil wood, seeds and bone from the Forest Bed during times of scouring.
 This used to be a highly productive site, but the sea defence limits scouring.

-♦ At the end of the road, there is spaces for three cars on the left hand side.
+♦ At the end of this road, there are spaces for three cars on the left hand side.

 ♦ Ref: 52.52986°N, 1.74110°E

-FIND FREQUENCY: ♦♦♦ – Although the sea defences limits collecting, the beach does still scour and rain keeps fresh exposures of Boulder Clay.
-Fossils can also be found during storms when the sea defences fail.
-Belemnites are the most common find here.
-The best time to collect is after heavy rain which washes the Boulder Clay from the top beds down the cliff.
+FIND FREQUENCY: ♦♦♦ – Although the sea defences limit collecting, the beach does still scour and rain produces fresh exposures of boulder clay.
+Fossils can also be found after storms when the sea defences fail.
+Belemnites are the most common finds here and the best time to collect is after heavy rain, which washes the boulder clay from the top beds down the cliff.

-CHILDREN: ♦♦♦♦ – The wave baffles keep the sea away, and so this area is safe for children providing they keep away from sheer cliff.
-Because the sea no longer washes the cliffs, and the rain is responsible for the erosion, most of the cliff is at 45 degrees or less, but be careful especially after heavy rain.
-There is an excellent sandy beach for children to play at Hopton-on-Sea.
+CHILDREN: ♦♦♦♦ – The wave baffles keep the sea away, so this area is safe for children providing they keep away from the vertical parts of the cliffs.
+As the sea no longer washes these and the rain is responsible for the erosion, most of the cliff is at a 45-degree angle or less, but be careful especially after heavy rain.
+There is an excellent sandy beach for children to play on at Hopton-on-Sea.

-ACCESS: ♦♦♦ – Access has changed for this location, you used to park at Pleasurewood Hills and walk along the sea wall.
-However after defence repairs, this is now closed, but the alternative route is much safer and suitable for children. by parking at Hopton-on-Sea is is a fairly short walk to the site, and sandy beaches make it ideal for families.
+ACCESS: ♦♦♦ – Access has changed for this location.
+You used to be able to park at Pleasurewood Hills and walk along the seawall.
+However, after sea defence repairs, this is now closed, but the alternative route is much safer and suitable for children.
+If you park at Hopton-on-Sea, it is a fairly short walk to the site and sandy beaches make it ideal for families.

 TYPE: – Most fossils are found in the scree slopes where the boulder clay has slipped down from the top after heavy rain.
-Large erratic’s which have fallen down and have been washed out, can also be found along the beach, especially near the wave baffles.
-Some of these contain fossils and can be split with a hammer.
-During scouring, the forest bed can be seen exposed on the foreshore which also contains fossil wood and seeds.
+Large erratics, which have fallen down and have been washed out, can also be found along the beach, especially near the wave baffles.
+Some of these erratics contain fossils and can be split with a hammer.
+During scouring, the Forest Bed can be seen exposed on the foreshore, which also contains fossil wood and seeds.

-From the Boulder Clay, fossils of a wide variety can be found including ammonites, reptile remains, belemnites and shells.
-Ichthyosaurs vertebrae have been found in these slippages and also within nodules from the clay.
-There are so many Jurassic erratics, that some of the rocks are full of shells, and occasionally if you split some of these, they will yield fossils.
-Fossils can also be found in the chalk erratics such as echinoids, but these are less common.
+From the boulder clay, a wide variety of fossils can be found including ammonites, reptile remains, belemnites and shells.
+Ichthyosaur vertebras have been found in these slippages and also within nodules in the clay.
+There are many Jurassic erratics and occasionally, if you split some of these, they will yield fossils, especially shells.
+Fossils can also be found in the chalk erratics, including echinoids, but these are less common.

-On the foreshore to the northern end of Corton Cliffs, blue forest beds that are rich in fossil wood and seeds, can sometimes yield bones, but the brown forest bed at the southern end is unfossiliferious.
+On the foreshore at the northern end of the cliffs, blue Forest Beds rich in fossil wood and seeds can sometimes also yield bones.
+Note that the brown Forest Bed at the southern end is unfossiliferous.

-Collecting is best done after intense heavy rainfall, which causes slippages from the top Bolder clay beds.
-Cliff falls are not common, but slippages take place regularly during winter months which is sufficient for collecting.
+Collecting is best done after intense rainfall, which causes slippages from the top boulder clay.
+Cliff falls are not common, but slippages take place regularly during winter months, which are sufficient for collecting purposes.

-During the second ice-advance in the Pliocene age gave rise to the Lower Chalky Boulder Clay, of a Jurassic type being deposited during the ice age.
-This clay rests on the Corton beds and contains fossils including various types of ammonites, bones and shells.
-Because it is deposited, you can find a huge variation.
-It is a shame that Corton was protected by the sea, otherwise this would be a highly productive site.
+The second ice advance during the Pliocene gave rise to the Lower Chalky Boulder Clay, which consist of Jurassic rocks deposited here during the Ice Age.
+This clay rests on the Corton Beds and contains fossils, including various types of ammonites, bones and shells.
+As it has been transported from sites elsewhere, you can find a huge variation of fossils.
+It is a shame that Corton is protected from the sea, otherwise it would be a highly productive site.

-At the base of the cliff you can see the Forest bed, at the southern end, this is brown and unfossiliferious, but the northern end of Corton Cliffs, this is often exposed on the foreshore as a blue bed containing fossil wood, seeds and occasional bones.
+At the base of the cliff, you can see the Forest Bed.
+At the southern end, this is brown and unfossiliferous, but, at the northern end of the cliffs, it is often exposed on the foreshore as a blue bed containing fossil wood, seeds and occasional bones.

-Common sense when collecting at all locations should be taken and knowledge of tide times should always be noted.
-At Corton, the wave baffles keep back the sea, although during stormy conditions, waves can pass over these.
-Cliff falls do occur after heavy rain.
-The main danger is at the Southern end of Corton.
-There is NO ACCESS to Corton village anymore since the sea originally destroyed part of the defence, and the answer was to dump granite blocks in front of the cliff.
-They have blocked the old footpath along the seawall.
-However, access is easy via Hopton-on-Sea.
+Common sense when collecting at all locations should be used and knowledge of tide times is essential.
+At Corton, the wave baffles keep back the sea, although during stormy conditions, waves can crash over these.
+Cliff falls do occur after heavy rain and the main danger is at the southern end of Corton.

-Most of the fossils at Corton are found by searching on the foreshore, but a pick would be very handy for any large finds in the clay.
-We also recommend that you take bags or specimen field boxes to put your finds in.
+Most of the fossils at Corton are found by searching on the foreshore, but a pick is handy for any large boulders in the clay.
+You should also take bags or specimen field boxes to put your finds in.